Scott Disick Reveals That Sofia Richie Promised To Never Come Between Him & Kourtney Kardashian

 For our latest Poosh conversation, @letthelordbewithyou and @kourtneykardash talk about the most challenging times they’ve faced as co-parents, how they learned to communicate and set boundaries, and how they make sure Mason, Penelope, and Reign have the right values.
 Stay tuned for part two coming soon.
 Link in bio. #pooshtheboundaries #pooshparenting

 As previously reported by The Inquisitr, Scott Disick and Sofia Richie are often criticized by fans for their 15-year age difference.
-However, the couple reportedly don’t care about the age gap.
+However, the couple reportedly doesn’t care about the age gap.

-Sources tell Life & Style that the pair often laugh when people claim that they must have nothing in common, or that she is too immature for him, because Richie is the person to takes care of Disick.
+Sources tell Life & Style that the pair often laugh when people claim that they must have nothing in common, or that she is too immature for him because Richie is the person to takes care of Disick.

 In addition, the source claims that Sofia is the reason that Scott has turned his life around.
 Disick was partying hard when the couple met, and Richie helped to remind him about the important things in life.